Miro0o/Docs-Notes/CS/🔑 CS_Core/🧬 Computer System/Computer Architecture/Computer Microarchitectures (Computer Organization) & von Neumann Model/Computer Bus (Datapath) & Interfaces & Protocols/Computer Bus (Datapath) & Interfaces & Protocols.md

 ![](../../../../../../Assets/Pics/Screenshot%202024-04-22%20at%2011.00.41%20PM.png)

-In computer architecture, a bus (historically also called data highway or databus) is a communication system that transfers data between components inside a computer, or between computers.
-This expression covers all related hardware components (wire, optical fiber, etc.) and software, including communication protocols
+In computer architecture, a **bus** (historically also called **data highway** or **databus**) is a communication system that transfers data between components inside a computer, or between computers.
+This expression covers all related hardware components (wire, optical fiber, etc.) and software, including communication protocols.

 ### Features of Bus